ngimb64/Crypt-Drive/README.md

 - A startup script is run to confirm critical components exist, recreates anything missing

 ### Upload
-- Enter path to file as the recommended format C:\like\this\to\folder
+- Enter path to file in the instructed format
 - The default web browser should pop up with a Google login page
 - After completing authentication the credentials should be saved to a credentials.json file which prevents having to log in for future use